Goumies/myConstantLearning/Back/Java/Design Patterns in Java/Structural/README.md

 Tree structured, with Component (abstract class) as the root Leaf or Composite, same operations
-Composite knows about child objects and what it can do with it
+Composite knows about child objects and what it can do with it Unity between objects
+Generalizes a hierarchical structure
+Easier for the clients, everything handled the same way

+Can overly simplify system, harder to restrict Implementation can be costly
+Composite (hierarchy) != Composition (one object containing aanother)

 ## Decorator